jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-### Name principles
+### State insights

-You may have read through your annotations and have noticed something that may make a good principle right away.
+You may have read through your annotations and have noticed something that may make a good insight right away.
 Great.
 Just write it down and assign the data to it.
-Even if you have only one or two pieces of data that fit the principle, don't worry, just see if the principle will emerge to be bigger.
-If not, you can still revise the principle or just get rid of it and see where else the data might fit.
+Even if you have only one or two pieces of data that fit the insight, don't worry, just see if the insight will emerge to be bigger.
+If not, you can still revise the insight or just get rid of it and see where else the data might fit.

 <div class="example">

-My first found principles were these:
+My first found insights were these:

 -   Review previous projects
 -   Test designs in the media you deliver in